-A Type Bar ‘Speaker’ participant dictates a letter to a ‘Typist’ participant who dresses in a costume or accessory to designate their role.
-Using the medium of the typewriter to compose provides an anachronistic, barrier-bending environment for both people.
-The typewriter as tool engages participants in aural and kinesthetic sensations that immediately move The Type Bar outside of normal experience.
-The process of a Speaker telling their words out loud before a uniformed listener provides an impromptu act of public performance.
-The art of assisting, editing, and typing allows the Typist to explore their listening process and the possibilities of the empty page.
-With no delete, or cut-and-paste options, the Speaker and Typist are at every keystroke faced with the apparent permanence of their creation.
-Once written, letters are adorned with clippings, quotes, art and vintage postage stamps to complete the perception that the message transcends routine.
-Messages are then either mailed or hand delivered to their recipients by The Type Bar service.
+How it works: A Type Bar ‘Speaker’ participant dictates a letter to a ‘Typist’ participant.
+Using the manual typewriter as tool moves The Type Bar outside of normal experience.
+The Speaker has a chance to reflect as s/he composes a letter out loud.
+The Typist explores their listening and creative process by helping hand type the letter.
+With no delete or cut-and-paste, the Speaker and Typist are faced with the apparent permanence of their creation.
+Letters are then adorned with clippings, quotes, art and vintage postage stamps.
+This completes the perception that the message transcends routine.
+Letters are then either mailed or hand delivered to their recipients by The Type Bar service.

 The purpose of the Type Bar is to stop time and allow for participants to share messages that may not otherwise be communicated.

-- The Type Bar provides manual typewriters, vintage postage & stationery, letter enclosures & extras, and typist attire or accessories
+- The Type Bar provides manual typewriters, vintage postage & stationery, letter enclosures & extras

-- Participants volunteer in either role as Speaker or Typist for the duration of at least one letter to a real recipient
+- Participants volunteer as Speaker or Typist for the duration of at least one letter to a real recipient

 - Prompts, stage setting, or themes may be offered depending on the environment or venue